Thehulk123/OS-plus-plus/README.md

 # OS++ => OS + C++ (Operating System in C++)

 OS++ is a GRAPHICALLY DESIGNED virtual OPERATING SYSTEM.
-It is made with the application of Graphics Codes and completely designed in C++ programming language using the in-built functions of GRAPHICS.H header file ONLY.
+It is build with the application of graphics code from scratch and completely designed in C++ programming language using the in-built functions of GRAPHICS.H header file ONLY.

 ## Currently OS++ has the folllowing features: